 The cost for non-surgical treatments can vary quite a bit, as they are highly customized to your unique facial structure and goals.
 Let’s break down the pricing for some of the most effective treatments so you can get a clearer picture of the investment.

-Dermal Fillers for Balance
+The Cost of Dermal Fillers for Facial Symmetry

 Dermal fillers are a go-to for restoring volume and structure to create better facial symmetry.
 Think of them as a tool for sculpting—they can build up a weaker cheekbone, define a less prominent jawline, or fill in hollows under the eyes to create a more even look.
 The cost typically ranges from $600 to $1,500 per syringe, and the number of syringes you’ll need depends entirely on your goals.
 A younger person looking for minor adjustments might need four to six syringes, while someone addressing more significant volume loss might require more to achieve their desired result.
 Your provider will work with you to map out a precise treatment plan.